tlswg/tls13-spec/draft-ietf-tls-tls13.md

    "key_share" extension, and vice versa. (an empty KeyShare.client_shares vector is permitted)

-Servers receiving a ClientHello which is attempting to negotiate using this specification, yet failing any of the above requirements, MUST abort the handshake with a "missing_extension" alert.
+Servers receiving a ClientHello which does not conform to these requirements MUST abort the handshake with a "missing_extension" alert.

 Additionally, all implementations MUST support use of the "server_name" extension with applications capable of using it.